goranpetrovikj/youtube2sonos/README.md

 ## Create samba share

-Create a network share via SAMBA.
+Create a publicly accessible network share via SAMBA named "music" pointing to:

-The app requires that following path is used:
+    /srv/music

+Create a directory named "youtube2sonos" inside the "music" directory.
+If this directory is missing, app will try to create it.

     /srv/music/youtube2sonos